 Inference of the Bed Topography Beneath Glaciers by Assimilation of Multi-sensor Data

-This research project aims at improving the estimation of the bed topography beneath the ice-sheets (Antarctica, Greenland) where very few airborne measurements only are available.
-The knowledge of the bed topography is a basic step in setting up numerical flow models; moreover, combined with the surface measurements, this provides volume–mass estimations of the ice-sheets.
+This research project aims at improving the estimation of the bed topography beneath glaciers, more particularly beneath ice-sheets where no airborne measurements are available (or very few only).
+The knowledge of the bed topography is a basic step in setting up numerical flow models; moreover, if combined with the surface measurements this provides volume–mass estimations of the ice-sheets.

-Inferring relatively accurate estimations where very few airborne measurements are available remains challenging.
-The current estimations (both in Antarctica and Greenland) derive from multiple airborne ice thickness surveys plus Kriging interpolation techniques; see [Bamber et al. 2013] for Greenland with uncertainties up to ± 300m, and [Fretwell et al. 2013] for Antarctica (BedMap2 project, international dataset, map produced by British Antarctic Survey).
-BedMap2 presents uncertainties of hundreds of meters in areas that are more than 50 km from direct ice-thickness measurements the estimations uncertainties are large, up to +/- 1000m.
+Inferring the bed topography elevation where very few airborne measurements are available remains challenging.
+The current estimations (both in Antarctica and Greenland) derive from multiple airborne ice thickness surveys plus Kriging interpolation techniques; see [Bamber et al. 2013] for Greenland and [Fretwell et al. 2013] for Antarctica (BedMap2 project, international dataset, map produced by British Antarctic Survey).
+In East Antarctica Ice Sheet (EAIS) areas that are more than 50 km from direct ice-thickness measurements the estimations uncertainties are large, up to +/- 1000m.

-The objective of the present project is to improve these bed topography estimations in interior sectors, where the current uncertainties are large (hundreds of meters).
+The objective of the present project is to improve these bed topography estimations in interior sectors, in particular in EAIS where the current uncertainties are large.

-A key difficulty is to separate the effects of the bed, from the basal friction (sliding amount) and the varying vertical ice viscosity (due to the temperature gradient), given their surface signatures only (that is the satellites observations).
-To solve this "source separation" problem, a reduced uncertainty formulation of a classical shallow ice flow model is derived, combined with state-of-the-art know-hows in Variational Data Assimilation (VDA) and a deep learning model (based on the airborne measurements datasets).
+Given surface satellites measurements, the key difficulty is to separate the effects of the bed shape from the glacier basal sliding and from the varying vertical ice rate factor profile (thermal vertical gradient).
+To solve this "source separation" problem, an original reduced uncertainty formulation of a non-isothermal version of the shallow ice flow model is derived; it is combined with state-of-the-art know-hows in Variational Data Assimilation (VDA) and a deep learning model (based on the airborne measurements datasets).

-J. Monnier, J. Zhu.
-"Inference of the bed topography in mildly sheared shallow ice flows".
-In preparation.
+J. Monnier and J. Zhu.
+"Inference of the bottom topography in non-isothermal mildly-sheared shallow ice flows".
+Comput.
+Meth.
+Applied Meth.
+Eng., 2019.

 [Dass] DassFlow computational software (Data Assimilation for Free Surface flows).
 Available online upon request since 2005.
 University of Toulouse & INSA, France.